 lane.
 However, some machines have gates or rotational devices that need to be

-technically that coil is enabled and disabled versus pulsed, so in that case,
+that coil should be enabled with PWM and disabled versus pulsed, so in that case,

 you also need to add

-In other words, a trough release time of 1s would look like this:
+In other words, a trough with long release time would look like this: